 With :18 left, the most potent offense in the nation had one chance from 12 yards away to defeat one of the toughest defenses in the nation with the national title on the line.
 Testaverde dropped back and saw the same confusing coverage he’d seen all night.
 With no less than four Lion defenders at the goal line and one Hurricane receiver behind them, Pete Giftopoulos stepped forward to intercept the pass and then kneeled down with the ball at the 11-yard line.
 Penn State was penalized for the premature on-field celebration; Shaffer then took a knee with :09 on the clock to seal Paterno’s second national title.
 The stat line of 445-152 total yards made it impossible to believe that Penn State could have won, but the hard-hitting defense forced Miami to cough up the ball seven times.
 And good prevailed over evil.

 The Rest of the Story

-The 22-part "The Games of Our Lives" series contains excerpts from the book Ring The Bell: The Twenty-Two Greatest Penn State Football Victories of Our Lives by Ryan J. Murphy (release date summer 2012 from Father’s Press).
-Look for it every Monday on Nittany Lions Den.
+The 22-part "The Games of Our Lives" series by Ryan J. Murphy is excerpted from Ring The Bell: The Twenty-Two Greatest Penn State Football Victories of Our Lives by Ryan J. Murphy (available Fathers Press, summer 2012).
+Look for new stories every Monday on the Nittany Lions Den!